Cultural Restitution

 SHARE ARTICLE

-Britain’s Department for Culture, Media and Sport (DCMS) has confirmed it will be reviewing the unwelcome exclusion it imposed on national collections that prevents them from returning cultural objects on moral grounds.
-Change won’t happen overnight as DCMS has a full twelve months to complete this review.
+Britain’s Department for Culture, Media and Sport (DCMS) has confirmed it will review the exclusion it imposed on national collections that prevents them from returning cultural objects on moral grounds.
+The review provides an opportunity to reverse an unwelcome inconsistency in the UK Charities Act 2022.

-Implementation of the UK Charities Act 2022, delayed until November 2025, now permits charities to make small ex gratia disposals of charity property on moral grounds - without oversight by the Charity Commission or Attorney General.
+Implementation of the Act, delayed until November 2025, now permits charities to make small ex gratia disposals of charity property on moral grounds - without the oversight of the Charity Commission or the Attorney General.

-But in an unusual step, sixteen statutory national museums and galleries, all registered charities, were told these new provisions would not apply to them.
-This was an unexpected and disturbing development as exclusion impacts on their potential to engage in any kind of discussions that may lead to full restitution, even of the lowest value objects.
+But in an unusual step, sixteen statutory national museums and galleries, all registered charities, were told these new rules contained in provisions 15 and 16 of the Act would not apply to them.
+This was an unexpected and disturbing development as exclusion impacts on their potential to engage in any kind of discussions that may lead to full restitution, even for objects of the lowest financial value.

-DCMS parliamentary under-secretary Stephanie Peacock explained in a November statement that government does not want these new powers to override existing restrictive clauses that prevent the disposal of objects by national collections.
+DCMS parliamentary under-secretary Stephanie Peacock explained in a statement made in November that government does not want these new powers to override existing restrictive clauses that prevent the disposal of objects by national collections.
 The Minister also added the full implications of the Act had not been “debated in Parliament”.

 Legal experts have cried foul.
 In a recent blog, the law firm BatesWells maintains “this argument is incorrect: the impact on statutory charities was clearly explained in the material before Parliament.”
 The blog also points out it is “constitutionally beside the point, because it is not for government to render a law nugatory because it did not think that Parliamentarians focussed on the ‘right’ issues.”